Teeth sensitivity is a thing, but that’s why we have compiled the best toothpaste for sensitive teeth.

 Sensitive teeth might not allow you the luxury of chilled drinks or hot sauce.
 It is imperial that you find a solution to it using prescribed anti-sensitivity tubes of toothpaste.

-Before purchasing any toothpaste, ensure that you check the manufacturers, price and most importantly, the ADA (American Dental Association) seal for authenticity.
+Before purchasing any toothpaste, ensure that you check the manufacturers, read reviews and most importantly, the ADA (American Dental Association) seal for authenticity.
+Our recommended and doctor/dentist advised toothpaste is the Sensodyne Sensitivity toothpaste with extra whitening.

 If your teeth sensitivity is caused by injury to your teeth (chipped or cracked), then you must consult your dental professional for treatment before purchasing an anti-sensitivity toothpaste.
 Also, read up our best toothpaste for gingivitis if you or someone you know suffers from it.